Miskito language: History

-Many of the Miskitos are native American and also mixed with British, Chinese, Dutch, German, North American, Latinos and African.
+Many of the Miskitos are native American and also mixed with British, Chinese, Dutch, German and African.
 The Miskito people had a strong relationship with the British and they signed the Treaty of Friendship and Alliance.
 Eventually, the British began to lose interest in the region, and Britain allowed Nicaragua to have uncontested claim over the Mosquito Coast.
 A treaty was signed in which a Miskito reserve, a self-governing entity that enjoyed semi-sovereign rights, was given to the Miskito people, but Honduras eventually took over the area.

 In the 20th century the Miskito language started to dwindle.
 Honduras, being a former Spanish colony, officially used the Spanish language, and this stifled the proliferation of the Miskito language in the 20th century.
 In schools, children were forbidden from speaking Miskito for most of the 20th century and could only speak Spanish; young generations had less of an opportunity to practice the language.

 In the 1990s, many groups lobbied against the rule and promoted bilingual schools to preserve the Miskito language.
 Twenty such bilingual schools exist.